Thermally Robust Cooperative Function in Mechanical Networks: Melting Temperature

 and as before, we exclude the trivial zero modes from the sum over eigenmodes $j$.
 Here, $l_i$ are the equilibrium lengths of bonds.
 The melting temperature is then

-Figure \ref{fig3} illustrates the dimensionless melting $\Theta_M = k_BT_M/\langle k_i l_i^2\rangle$ as functions of $\Delta$ for several values of $r$ (defined in Eq. \ref{eq: modified cost function}).
+Notice that $T_M$ depends on $L_M^2$, similarly to how $T^*$ depends on $\varepsilon_s^2$ (Eq. \ref{crossover condition}).
+Figure \ref{fig3} illustrates the dimensionless melting $\Theta_M = k_BT_M/\langle k_i l_i^2\rangle$ as functions of $\Delta$ for several values of $r$ (defined in Eq. \ref{eq: modified cost function}). $\Theta_M$ was further scaled by $L_M^2$ to offset the dependence on the Lindemann threshold.
 According to Eq.~\ref{Melting Temperature}, the melting temperature approaches zero when any eigenvalue becomes zero; hence, $\Theta_M=0$ at $\Delta=1$, where the system develops a floppy mode.
-Training the system for progressively larger $\Delta$ leads to a reduction in the melting temperature, due to softening of the cooperative mode (blue curve in Fig. S15).
-For a given $\Delta$, however, the system stiffens with increasing $r$, resulting in an increasing $T_M$ with $r$ (Fig. S15).
+Tuning the system for progressively larger $\Delta$ leads to a reduction in the melting temperature, due to softening of the cooperative mode (blue curve in Fig. S25).
+For a given $\Delta$, however, the system stiffens with increasing $r$, resulting in an increasing $T_M$ with $r$ (Fig. S25).
 The \emph{dimensionless} melting temperature $\Theta_M$, however, consistently decreases with increasing $r$.
 Thus, $r$ raises the dimensionless crossover temperature $\Theta^*$ but lowers the dimensionless melting temperature $\Theta_M$.
 The biologically relevant regime of temperatures is again represented by the gray shaded region, assuming Lindemann parameters $L_M$ in the range $0.1$ and $0.2$.

 Clearly, actual proteins with cooperative binding must have values of $T^*$ and $T_M$ that both lie above the biologically relevant range.
-Figure \ref{fig5} shows the ratio $\Theta^*/\Theta_M$, allowing us to assess if functionality is maintained all the way to the melting point (dashed lines).
-We find a range of values of $\Delta$ and $r$ where both dimensionful temperatures lie above $300\ \text{K}$ (circled points).
+Figure \ref{fig4} shows the ratio $\Theta^*/\Theta_M$, allowing us to assess if functionality is maintained all the way to the melting point (dashed lines).
+We find a range of values of $\Delta$ and $r$ where both dimensional temperatures lie above $300\ \text{K}$ (circled points).